Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You fire a volatile Sphere of roiling flame, which travels an uncertain distance before exploding.
 You choose a direction, launching a fireball that explodes in a radius 4 *(6m)* sphere centered on a point 2d8 x 1 *(1.5m)* away from you.
 Each creature in the area must succeed on a DEX Save or take 6d6 Fire damage and be knocked [prone](conditions.md#prone), or take half as much damage on a success.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, the damage increases by 2d6 for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the damage increases by 2d6 for each slot level above 2.
 - **Classes**: Sorcerer
 *(Source: CS)*